V0lk3n/V0lk3n.github.io/writeup/HackTheBox/Box/Analysis/HTB-Analysis_WriteUp.md

 ```

-Runing the script i found a lot of interesting things that we will come back to it later, but for now, here is what we are looking for.
+Runing the script I found a lot of interesting things that I will come back to it later, but for now, here is what I'm looking for.

 I got `jdoe` AutoLogon credentials.